pragma-/pbot/doc/QuickStart.md

 ##### Libera.Chat
 The default settings are tailored for the Libera.Chat IRC network.
-It is strongly recommended that you register an account with NickServ and to request a hostmask cloak.
+It is strongly recommended that you register an account with NickServ and to enable SASL authentication.
 Register your channels with ChanServ.
 These services will protect your nickname, IP address and channels.
-You may enable SASL authentication.
+You may request a host cloak from Libera staff.

 Once you register your botnick with NickServ, it is recommended to enable `irc.sasl`.
 If you choose not to use IRCv3 SASL authentication, then it is recommended to set the following:

 <details><summary>Click to show recommended Libera.Chat settings with SASL disabled</summary>

 Registry key | Description | Recommended value
 --- | --- | ---:
 irc.identify_password | Password to use to identify to NickServ | `<password>` irc.randomize_nick | Randomize IRC nickname when connecting to server.
 PBot will change to `irc.botnick` when logged-in.
 This prevents users from monitoring the botnick to catch its IP address before it is identified. | 1 general.autojoin_wait_for_nickserv | Wait for NickServ login before auto-joining channels.
 This prevents PBot from joining channels before it is identified and cloaked. | 1 general.identify_command | Command to send to NickServ to identify. `$nick` will be replaced with `irc.botnick`; `$password` will be replaced with `irc.identify_password`.
 If you wish to login to a NickServ account different than the `irc.botnick` you may replace the `$nick` text with a literal value. | `identify $nick $password`

 </details>

 ##### IRCnet